Sam Pepper: "Killing Best Friend Prank"

-Apology and rebranding (2016–present)
+Apology and rebranding (2016–2021)

 On 21 February 2016, Pepper made all of his YouTube videos private and deleted all of his tweets, save for one stating "I give up".
 He uploaded a 20-minute video on 24 February titled "i'm sorry".
 In the video, Pepper confessed that many of his pranks, including his controversial "Killing Best Friend Prank", were staged.
 He also denied all online allegations of harassment towards him, attributed to a trolling campaign.
 He apologised for his videos, calling himself an "idiot" and stated that he would continue uploading on YouTube and "make content that I really believe in".
 After the video was published, Pepper stopped uploading prank videos and began uploading vlogs, subsequently receiving a more positive response.

 In 2018, Pepper stopped uploading on his main channel and rebranded to his "Sam Pepper Live" channel, where he began vlogging and frequently live streaming alongside fellow live streamer Ice Poseidon.
 The following year, Pepper rebranded once again and became inactive on YouTube, subsequently shifting to TikTok.
 He mainly posts short comedy videos consisting of "challenge videos, life–hacks, and stunts"; the Metro described his presence on the platform as a "fully-fledged comeback".

 Save the Kids scandal

-In 2021, Pepper, who was living and frequently collaborating with former FaZe Clan member Frazier Khattri (FaZe Kay), was accused by Khattri and YouTube investigator Coffeezilla of ordering a developer on the cryptocurrency Save the Kids token to change a mechanism within the currency, which after its change, would allow for the cryptocurrency to be used as a pump and dump scheme.
-Both Khattri and Pepper have denied substantial involvement in the Save the Kids scandal, though Khattri has come out against Pepper claiming that Pepper's "plan" was to make $1,000,000 USD from the token and vanish forever.
-Pepper has yet to comment specifically on Khattri's allegations, who has further vowed never to work or be associated with Pepper ever again.
+Beginning in 2021, Pepper worked as an independent contractor at the esports and entertainment company FaZe Clan, consulting on "YouTube channel strategy" with some of the company's founders.
+According to two former employees, he tried to broker brand deals with Apple Inc. He was living and frequently collaborating with then-FaZe Clan member Frazier Khattri (FaZe Kay), and was accused by Khattri and YouTube investigator Coffeezilla of ordering a developer on the cryptocurrency Save the Kids token to change a mechanism within the currency, which after its change, would allow for the cryptocurrency to be used as a pump and dump scheme.
+Both Khattri and Pepper have denied substantial involvement in the Save the Kids scandal, though Khattri has come out against Pepper claiming that Pepper's "plan" was to make US$1,000,000 from the token and vanish forever.
+Pepper has yet to comment specifically on the allegations made by Khattri, who has further vowed never to work or be associated with Pepper ever again.
 Coffeezilla, however, alleged that Khattri was, contrary to Khattri's claims, significantly involved in Save the Kids from the start.

 Immediately subsequent to Khattri's comments, some users on Twitter nicknamed Pepper "Scam Pepper", though Pepper was known to swiftly block anyone who used the nickname.
+No longer involved with FaZe Clan, he said he was paid by a FaZe member to help with his videos and was subsequently "dragged in to all the drama and later thrown under bus."